bibek22/blog/content/computer-programming-third-year.md

 * **Machine Language**
 It's the code that a computer actually understands.
 It is written in binary representation.
 It's very difficult to code with machine language.
 Machine language is specific to the architecture of the processor.
-These are considered very close to the machine itself.
+These are considered very close to the machine.
+Early computers were programmed solely using machine code.
 * **Low Level Language**
 Low level language are still close to the machine but they are written with characters instead of binary which make them more approachable.
 They provide very little or no abstraction of programming concepts.
-Assembly code is an example.
+Assembly code is an example of low level language.
 * **High Level Language**
 These are programming languages with more rich programming abstraction, syntax, and structural constructs.
 It is much easier to work with high level languages.
 They save time of the programmer and increase productivity.